Manage Client Intake and Referrals

 Create an Outbound Referral from Intake

 And, finally, the outbound referral.
-Tim is dealing with addiction.
-NMH doesn’t offer addiction-specific services but has a partner organization that does.
+Tim has a substance use disorder.
+NMH doesn’t offer addiction-specific services, but has a partner organization that does.

 - Click New Outbound Referral in the Intake Result area.

 - Find and select the Referral Organization and Referral Organization Contact.
 NMH has both its partner organization and their intake manager in the system.

 - Leave the Status as New and the Referral Result as Unknown.
 These fields can be updated later.

 - Enter some descriptive text in the Subject and Description fields.